 The Company's annual contribution to the plan consists principally of payments which covers the current service cost for the year and the required funding relative to the guaranteed minimum benefits as applicable.
-The funds are administered by a trustee bank under the supervision of the Board of Trustees (BOT) of the plan which delegates the implementation of the investment policy to an Investment Committee.
+The funds are administered by a trustee bank under the supervision of the Board of Trustees of the plan which delegates the implementation of the investment policy to an Investment Committee.
 These funds are subject to the investment objectives and guidelines established by the Investment Committee and rules and regulations issued by Bangko Sentral ng Pilipinas covering assets under trust and fiduciary agreements.
 The Investment Committee is responsible for the investment strategy of the plan.

-The latest actuarial valuation date of the Company's retirement plan is as at December 31, 2020.
+The latest actuarial valuation date of the Company's retirement plan is as at December 31, 2021.

-Net retirement benefit expense recognized in the statement of comprehensive income and presented under "Operating expenses" consists of (see Note 20):
+Net retirement benefit expense recognized in the statements of comprehensive income and presented under "Operating expenses" consists of (see Note 20):

-2020 2019
+2021 2020

-Current service cost ₽6,422,444 ₽3,878,677
+Current service cost ₽7,712,223 ₽6,422,444

-Net interest benefit (860,191) (1,173,220)
+Net interest benefit (675,202) (860,191)

-₽5,562,253 ₽2,705,457
+₽7,037,021 ₽5,562,253

-Net retirement asset recognized in the statement of financial position follows:
+Net retirement asset recognized in the statements of financial position follows:

-2020 2019 Fair value of retirement plan assets ₽92,662,085 ₽80,564,547 Present value of defined benefit obligations (75,782,029) (64,635,093) ₽16,880,056 ₽15,929,454
+2021 2020 Fair value of retirement plan assets ₽99,959,446 ₽92,662,085 Present value of defined benefit obligations (85,593,481) (75,782,029) ₽14,365,965 ₽16,880,056